 In dyspepsia take mung, barley bread, rice, sago, potatoes, green vegetables, and fruits in small quantities, milk, butter, ghee in moderation, oranges, prunes, whey, barley water, buttermilk.

 Do not take pastry, sweetmeats, thick pulses, ice cream, all starchy, and sugary foods, unripe fruits, uncooked vegetables, acid fruits, etc.

 Diet for Fevers

-FEVER(Pyrexia) Is an elevation of body temperature above the normal circadian range (daily variation) as a result of a change in the thermoregulatory center located in the anterior hypothalamus and pre-optic area (i.e. an increase in the hypothalamic set point of 37 C) due to infection, metabolic derangements or increased cell destruction.
+FEVER(Pyrexia) Is an elevation of the body temperature above the normal circadian range (daily variation) as a result of a change in the thermoregulatory center located in the anterior hypothalamus, and pre-optic area (i.e. an increase in the hypothalamic set point of 37 C) due to infection, metabolic derangements or increased cell destruction.

 Give orange juice, mung water, conjee in fevers.
 Milk should not be given for 7 days.
 Do not give ghee, pulses, sweets, heavy foods, solids.